AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/environment-setup/building-on-linux.md

 * Install flutter according to [https://docs.flutter.dev/get-started/install/linux](https://docs.flutter.dev/get-started/install/linux).
 Make sure to install flutter in a directory that is appropriate for you.

+* Or you can use the code below to install `FLUTTER` manually on your linux system.

 ```bash
 git clone https://github.com/flutter/flutter.git
 cd flutter